-PIR51 AIU IF ON SKIN: Take off contaminated clothing.
-Rinse skin immediately with plenty of water for 15-20 minutes.
+IF ON SKIN: - Take off conteminated slothing II ON SKIN.
+Take off contaminated clothing.
+1 Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice Call a poison control center or doctor immediately for treatment advice.
-IF SWALLOWED: Have person sip a glass of water if able to swallow.
-Do not induce vomiting unless told to do so by a poison control center or doctor.
-Do not give anything to an unconscious person.
-Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
+Have person sip a glass of water if able to swallow.
+IF SWALLOWED: Do not induce vomiting unless told to do so by a poison control center or doctor.
+Do not give anything to an unconscious person Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
 IF IN EYES: Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.
-Have the product container or label with you when calling a poison Hotline number control center or doctor, or going to a doctor.
-You may also contact 1- 877-800-5556 for emergency medical information Active ingredient: 1.47% imidacloprid, CAS Registry No. 138261-41-3
+Hotline number Have the product container or label with you when calling a poison control center or doctor, or going to a doctor.
+You may also contact 1- 877-800- 5556 for emergency medical information [Active ingredient: 1.47% imidacloprid, CAS Registry No. 138261-41-3